German football league system: Thuringia

 The Thuringian Football Association league system is the state association league system in the state of Thuringia and starts at level six of the German league system with the Thüringenliga on top.
 The current (2016–17 season) champions are FSV Wacker 90 Nordhausen II (not promoted).
 The champions are directly promoted to Oberliga Nordost.

 Below the state association league system nine district associations work as feeders to the Landesklasse.
 In the 2016–17 season, the full system comprises 75 divisions having 949 teams.
 Additionally, seven teams play above the state association league system: FC Carl Zeiss Jena and Rot-Weiß Erfurt (3.
 Liga), ZFC Meuselwitz and FSV Wacker 90 Nordhausen (Regionalliga Nordost), FC Carl Zeiss Jena II, Einheit Rudolstadt and BSG Wismut Gera (all Oberliga Nordost).

 Saxony

 The Saxony Football Association league system is the association league system in the state of Saxony and starts at level six of the German league system with the Sachsenliga on top.
-The current (2016–17 season) champions are FC Eilenburg.
+The current (2023–24 season) champions are SG Taucha 99.
 The champions are directly promoted to Oberliga Nordost.
+Below the state association league system 13 district associations work as feeders to the Sachsenklasse.

-Below the state association league system 13 district associations work as feeders to the Bezirksliga.
-In the 2016–17 season, the full system comprises 94 divisions having 1,213 teams.
-Additionally, 15 teams play above the state association league system: RB Leipzig (Bundesliga), FC Erzgebirge Aue and Dynamo Dresden (2.
-Bundesliga), Chemnitzer FC and FSV Zwickau (3.
-Liga), 1.
-FC Lokomotive Leipzig, VfB Auerbach, FC Oberlausitz Neugersdorf and FSV Budissa Bautzen (all Regionalliga Nordost), Bischofswerdaer FV 08, VFC Plauen, FC Inter Leipzig, BSG Chemie Leipzig, FC Eilenburg and SV Einheit Kamenz (all Oberliga Nordost).
+14 teams play above the state association league system: RB Leipzig (Bundesliga), FC Erzgebirge Aue and Dynamo Dresden (3.
+Liga), Chemnitzer FC, FSV Zwickau, 1.
+FC Lokomotive Leipzig, VFC Plauen, BSG Chemie Leipzig and FC Eilenburg (all Regionalliga Nordost), Bischofswerdaer FV 08, VfB Auerbach, SC Freital, Budissa Bautzen, and FC Grimma (all Oberliga Nordost).